top of page

 Mudi Coat and Texture:

 Shown naturally, the easy-care wash-n-show coat requires no trimming or sculpting.
-As a result, the coat may have cowlicks or ridges.

 The correct coat lengths/types comprise: